takanory/slides/slides/20220713europython/index.rst

    I've already published this slide on slides.takanory.net.
    And I've already shared this slide URL on Twitter.
+   This slide has a lot of code, so look there for details.

 Why **ver.
 2** in the title?
 ============================

 Back to **2019**
 ----------------
-* "Automate the Boring Stuff with Slackbot"
+* Title: "Automate the Boring Stuff with Slackbot"
 * Talk in 🇵🇭 🇹🇭 🇲🇾 🇯🇵 🇹🇼 🇸🇬 🇮🇩

 .. image:: images/pycon2019-collage.jpg